Search for content

 Pickup or delivery service times can be specified within a transport.
 Additional service times can be specified at locations and at the vehicles.
 Service time integers are interpreted as seconds needed to perform the service type, whereas service time doubles are interpreted as scaling factors for existing service times.
 The overall service time at a stop is computed as the sum of the service action service time and the once-per-stop service time, which are both explained in more detail further down the page.

-Why are service times relevant to the optimization?
+Why are service times relevant to the optimisation?

-Service times are necessary to be modeled if the duration spent at locations are non-negligible.
-If, for example, a driver will have to spend an hour unloading goods at a location and this time is not supplied for the route planning, the driver might actually have to violate the working time directives in order to execute the optimized route.
+Service times are necessary to be modelled if the duration spent at locations is non-negligible.
+If, for example, a driver will have to spend an hour unloading goods at a location and this time is not supplied for route planning, the driver might actually have to violate the working time directives in order to execute the optimised route.

 Overview of service time attributes